tashbalrai/tashbalrai.github.io/es2017/index.md

 In JavaScript or ECMAScript a block is marked with {} curly braces and block level scoping means that a variable function defined with in a block will only appear in that same block or its inner block but will not be accessible outside of the block.

 ### let and const variable scoping
-A varibale or constant defined with let/const will appear only with in the scope.
+A varibale/constant defined with let/const will appear only with in the block scope.
 These are not hoisted.

 The ```let``` keyword defines a block level variable.

 The ```const``` keyword defines a block level constant.

 E.g.: